 The risks in NMB's business are mainly attributable to credit risk.
 Credit risk occurs when a borrower fails to meet its obligations to clear a debt in accordance with agreed terms and conditions leading to a potential loss in NMB.
 Risks related to changes in the company's prospects of getting back funds invested in loans and other receivables from counterparties are risks which are inherent in the business operations.
-Negative changes to the credit quality of the company's borrowers and counterparties due to a general economic decline or systemic risks in the financial system, or due to declining collateral values, have a negative impact on the value of the company's provisions for expected loan losses and realised loan losses, beyond provisioning already made, would have a considerable negative impact on the company's business, financial position and earnings.
+Negative changes to the credit quality of the company's borrowers and counterparties due to a general economic decline or systemic risks in the financial system, or due to declining collateral values, have a negative impact on the value of the company's assets.
+In such a situation, a necessary increase to the company's provisions for expected loan losses and realised loan losses, beyond provisioning already made, would have a considerable negative impact on the company's business, financial position and earnings.